 The Auburn Public Library provides recreational reading service to infants through young adults, aged birth to 17 years, as well as the research needs of students from kindergarten through high school.
 We also serve caregivers, teachers, and members of the general public interested in children's and young adult literature.
 Weekly programs are presented for babies, toddlers, and preschoolers, accompanied by caregivers.
 Special programming for preschoolers through high school students is presented each month as well.

-Preschoolers—2nd grade children and their caregivers are invited to join us for a brand new storytime on Saturday mornings that is all about STEM.
+Preschoolers—2nd grade children and their caregivers are invited to join us for a storytime on Saturday mornings that is all about STEM.
 STEM stands for Science, Technology, Engineering, and Math.
-This brand new storytime will focus on these concepts in a fun, interactive, story-driven format.
+This storytime will focus on these concepts in a fun, interactive, story-driven format.

 Please note: Some activities may involve messy fun!

 4 – 7 years

 Hora de la historia española

 Hola!
 Vengan a divertirse con nosotros en la biblioteca de Auburn en nuestra hora de cuentos en español para niños pre escolares.
 Les contaremos cuentos, haremos arte y cantaremos juntos!

 2 – 5 years

 World Puppet Day- Make-A-Puppet Workshop